keeryn04/jammin/README.md

 ## Future Plans
 Jammin' allows for expansion in various ways, some of which we already have planned out.
 Messaging was a big plan for our development cycle, where we wanted matched users to be able to message each other over Jammin' and actually talk about their music interests.
 We also wanted to add additional data to the account, such as prompts to display on the users profile to customize your account more.
 We were also looking into adding photos to your public profile, further personalizing the data users see when matching together.

+## Source Code
+Our source code can be found in this repository.
+Also it can be observed that we attempted to use proper git techniques such as making pull requests when merging branches and putting tags in our commit messages.
+One thing to be noted is towards the end, we were making many commits directly to main as we were evaluating and updating our hosted version which was automatically updated by making commits to main.

 ## Credits:
+TEAM 11:
 Samiul Haque,
 Keeryn Johnson,
 Elias Poitras-Whitecalf,